 One little-known aspect of this moisture-and-laminate issue is that the moisture problem actually starts in the factory, not in the home.
 Flooring manufacturers have found that high moisture content in the fiberboard particles in the factory can result in poor adhesion of the top melamine wear layer.

-Waterproof Laminate Brands
+True Waterproof Laminate Flooring

-Luxury Vinyl Flooring as an Alternative
+Luxury Vinyl Flooring: the Best Alternative

 LVF manufacturers have been pumping out hundreds of exciting wood-look and stone-look varieties, such as teak, bamboo, cork, travertine, and bamboo.
-One downside of LVF is that it is not as thick as waterproof laminate.
+One downside of LVF is that the material it is not as thick as waterproof laminate.
 Aqua-Step clocks in at 8 mm; for LVFs, 8 mm would be considered very thick and very expensive.
 The average thickness of LVF runs a 3 to 5 mm.
 Luxury vinyl also comes with a luxury price—it is more expensive flooring than most laminates.